Hookworm In Dogs & Cats: Symptoms & Treatment

 A faecal sample can be tested by your vet clinic for hookworm eggs.
 Hookworms produce a large number of eggs and can usually be easily identified.
 You may notice tiny, white flecks in your pet’s stools.
 This may be hookworm eggs or the eggs of a different intestinal parasite.
 Consult your veterinarian immediately if you notice this symptom.

-Puppies and Kittens should be wormed every two weeks until 12 weeks of age, then once a month until six months old, then every three months for life.
+Puppies and kittens should be wormed every two weeks until 12 weeks of age, then once a month until six months old, and then every three months for life

-Pregnant cats and dogs should be wormed at mating then at about week six of pregnancy.
+Pregnant cats and dogs should be wormed at mating and then at about week six of pregnancy.

 Speak to your local Greencross Vets about the best worming regime for your pet.

-Hookworm can also infect people by burying through undamaged skin or by oral ingestion of contaminated material.
-Standard hygiene practices should be followed at all times.
-Wear gloves when cleaning up after your pet and wash your hands before eating.
+Hookworm can also infect people by burying through damaged skin or by oral ingestion of contaminated material.
+Standard hygiene practices should be followed at all times, e.g. wearing gloves when cleaning up after your pet and washing your hands before eating.

 Undefined